julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 dice throws, keeping track of the frequencies of occurrence of each value when you compute the sum of two random integers between 1 and 6.
 How large does ``N`` have to be before your empirical results match the exact results to three decimal places?**

 **1.1.36 _Empirical shuffle check_.
-Run computational experiments to check that our shuffing code on page 32 works as advertised.
+Run computational experiments to check that our shuffling code on page 32 works as advertised.
 Write a program ``ShuffleTest`` that takes command-line arguments ``M`` and ``N``, does ``N`` shuffles of an array of size ``M`` that is initialized with ``a[i] = i`` before each shuffle, and prints an ``M-by-N`` table such that row ``i`` gives the number of times ``i``